 I encourage all the members to regularly visit the Center's website as it is going serve as an informative and stimulating platform for sharing the progress and successes of the center, as well as keeping our members informed of various grant applications, awards etc.

-Professor Ran Tur-Kaspa is the founding Dean of Bar-Ilan University’s School of Medicine in the Galilee.
+Professor Karl Skorecki is the current Dean of Azrieli Faculty of Medicine, the Bar-Ilan University’s School of Medicine in the Galilee, in Safed.

 Prof. Sol Efroni